FairwindsOps/terraform-bastion/aws/README.md

 ]
 ```

-#### ssh\_key\_name

-Description: Key name of a pre-existing AWS SSH Key Pair to use.
-This input is mutually exclusive with the `ssh_public_key_file` input, which can be used instead to create a new Key Pair.

-Type: `string`

-Default: `""`

 #### ssh\_public\_key\_file

-Description: The *content* of an existing SSH public key file, that will be used to create an AWS SSH Key Pair.
-This input is mutually exclusive with the `ssh_key_name` input, which can be used instead to reference a pre-existing Key Pair.
+Description: The content of an existing SSH public key file, that will be used to create an AWS SSH Key Pair.
+Yes, this input has an unfortunate name.

 Type: `string`